tdunning/log-synth/README.md

       ]
     }

+**`ssn`** - Samples somewhat realistic SSN's

+A social security number (SSN) has fields `ssn`, `state`, `description` and `type`.
+The `ssn` field is what you might expect.
+The
+`state` field is the two letter abbreviation of the state that the SSN was issued in (assuming that the SSN was issued before the 2011 conversion to random assignment).
+The `description` is the longer form of the `state`.
+The `type` field can have the value `normal` or `extra`.
+The `extra` type applies to locations that don't correspond to the 52 values that most people might expect (50 states + `DC` + `PR`).

+You can limit which fields you get back with default fields of `ssn`, `state``description`.
+You can also limit the types of values you get back.

+For example:

+  {
+    "name": "z",
+    "class": "ssn",
+  },

+Or

+  {
+    "name": "zLimited",
+    "class": "ssn",
+    "fields": "ssn,state,description,type",
+    "types": "normal,extra",
+    "seed": 123
+  }

+As is common with many samplers, you can set the seed if you like.

 **`state`** - Samples from any of the 58 USPS state abbreviations.
 Yes, there are 58 possible values.

     {"name":"st", "class":"state"},